mathjax/MathJax/docs/source/start.rst

 This is the most general configuration, and should suffice for most people's needs.
-Other configurations are available, however, and you can also provide additional configuration parameters to taylor one of the confiogurations to your needs.
+Other configurations are available, however, and you can also provide additional configuration parameters to taylor one of the configurations to your needs.
 More details can be found in the :ref:`Loading and Configuring MathJax <loading>` instructions.

 The use of ``cdn.mathjax.org`` is governed by its `terms of service